Skip to content

 Well Hill — common questions

-How hard is Well Hill?
+How difficult is Well Hill?

-Where do I park for Well Hill?
+Where should I park to climb Well Hill?

-When is the best time to climb Well Hill?
+When should I climb Well Hill?

 The standard good-weather months for Well Hill are March, April, May, June, July, August, September, October, November.
 Outside those months, expect winter conditions on the high ground — full mountain kit, navigation skills, and a check of the SAIS avalanche forecast for the relevant region.